karyan6204/karyan6204/README.md

 - 👋 Hi, I’m @karyan6204
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning NodeJS and Hosting
+- 🌱 I’m currently learning Django and Hosting
 - 💞️ I’m looking to collaborate on Web Projects using  HTML, CSS and NodeJS
 - 📫 You can contact me through my mail or linkedin profile.